 It was probably the third month of the lockdown in 2020 when an old friend reached out to say hello again.
-This connection was one of many I was making at the time so it felt natural to talk about old times and propose new projects.
+This connection was one of many I was making at the time, so it felt natural to talk about old times and propose new projects.

-“Old times”, was Los Angeles in the early 2000s where we’d lived and worked a few blocks from each other.
+“Old times” was Los Angeles in the early 2000s, where we’d lived and worked a few blocks from each other.
 We connected creatively and through shared health and wellness stuff.
 Yoga, hikes, cooking.
 All the sort of stuff you might expect from a couple of west LA guys in their 30s.
-I was working in graphic design and he was studying.
+I was working in graphic design, and he was studying.

 He was working on a children’s book back then.
 And when we got on video in 2020, he finally asked if I would illustrate it.
 Once I heard the prose, I immediately had to say yes.
 And what a great way to reconnect.
 Let’s just call it the bee book.

 Flash forward to October.
-Pencils, pastels, crayons, watercolors, colored pencils, gouache, pens.
-You name it, I had tried them all.
+Pencils, pastels, crayons, watercolors, colored pencils, gouache, and pens.
+You name it, and I had tried them all.
 None of them were giving in.
 I could not illustrate the bee book.
 I could not commit to a style, commit to the characters, or do any justice to the story.
 No matter what was in my head or black and white on the page.
 I couldn’t get it out in color.